-The Church of England smiles with disdain on the imitation of clerisy by the dissenters, and haughtily denies the validity of their ordination; but the Church of Rome, enthroned in the magnificent deceptions of many ages, and unrivaled in the perfection of earthly principle, classes the Anglican prelate with the dissenting minister, sees no difference between the preacher of the conventicle and the archbishop of Canterbury, and in the comprehensive category of "heretic," erases all Protestant ministers of every grade out of the clerical order.
+The Church of England smiles with disdain on the imitation of clerisy by the dissenters, and haughtily denies the validity of their ordinations; but the Church of Rome, enthroned in the magnificent deceptions of many ages, and unrivaled in the perfection of every earthly principle, classes the Anglican prelate with the dissenting minister, sees no difference between the preacher of the conventicle and the archbishop of Canterbury, and in the comprehensive category of "heretic," erases all Protestant ministers of every grade out of the clerical order.
 And, indeed, if it be a question between the comparative merits of any particular clerisy, if the genus "clergyman" be once admitted in Christianity, who would not naturally prefer the type of the whole family to any of the imperfect and mongrel varieties which could be put in competition with it?

-When once, therefore, an inquirer is directed to rest on human ministry, and when he comes to discover that the priestly college, the priestly education, holy orders, the distinction of clergy from laity, the clerical character, title, and costume, the clerical right to preach and administer the sacraments. and the clerical prerogative of conveying that right, are to be had at the fountain-head at Rome-that from Rome all these things were derived, and that at Rome they all flourish in native splendor, inimitable in any other communion-he must naturally incline to go direct to the fountain-head for must naturally incline to go direct to the fountain-head for that which he had been falsely taught is a part of Christianity.
+When once, therefore, an inquirer is directed to rest on human ministry, and when he comes to discover that the priestly college, the priestly education, holy orders, the distinction of clergy from laity, the clerical character, title, and costume, the clerical right to preach and administer the sacraments, and the clerical prerogative of conveying that right, are to be had at the fountain-head at Rome--that from Rome all these things were derived, and that at Rome they all flourish in native splendor, inimitable in any other communion--he must naturally incline to go direct to the fountain-head for that which he had been falsely taught is a part of Christianity.
 Neither can we doubt that Popery is triumphing now through this obvious process of thought; for I profess not to understand how, admitting the clerical character and prerogatives obtainable by clerical ordination, it is possible to rest content with the imperfect and borrowed orders of the Church of England.
-"If there is a link out of the chain, it seems to matter very little whether it is wanting at one end or the other," the Anglican priest remarks, in commenting on the "orders" of the dissenters, forgetting that he is himself a dissenter from the mother church, and that it behimself a dissenter from the mother church, and that it belongs to that church alone to use such a reproof, which is applicable to every Protestant that tampers with "the apostolical succession."
+"If there is a link out of the chain, it seems to matter very little whether it is wanting at one end or the other," the Anglican priest remarks, in commenting on the "orders" of the dissenters, forgetting that he is himself a dissenter from the mother church, and that it belongs to that church alone to use such a reproof, which is applicable to every Protestant that tampers with "the apostolical succession."

-As, then, preaching justification by faith without works. that is, asserting that he who does not work, but instead of working believes in that God who justifies ungodly persons, is the only method of meeting Rome in her doctrinal power, so the assertion of liberty of ministry for all believers is the only method of meeting Rome's pretensions to clerical preeminence, a pretension before which all must succumb who in any way acknowledge the clerical order.
-There is no medium, any way acknowledge the circuit order.
-There is no meaning, no resting-place for a candid inquirer between the two extremes-the ministry of the Spirit as revealed in the Word of God, or human ministry as exhibited by the ancient Church of Rome.
-Either take liberty of ministry for all the saints, from the supernal and free Jerusalem, "the all the saints, from the supernal and free Jerusalem, "the mother of us all;" or, rejecting this, then accept the clerical order from Rome, the mother of all clerisy, and the mistress of all ecclesiastical bondsmen.
+As, then, preaching justification by faith without works, that is, asserting that he who does not work, but instead of working believes in that God who justifies ungodly persons, is the only method of meeting Rome in her doctrinal power, so the assertion of liberty of ministry for all believers is the only method of meeting Rome's pretensions to clerical pre-eminence, a pretension before which all must succumb who in any way acknowledge the clerical order.
+There is no medium, no resting-place for a candid inquirer between the two extremes--the ministry of the Spirit as revealed in the Word of God, or human ministry as exhibited by the ancient Church of Rome.
+Either take liberty of ministry for all the saints, from the supernal and free Jerusalem, "the mother of us all;" or, rejecting this, then accept the clerical order from Rome, the mother of all clerisy, and the mistress of all ecclesiastical bondsmen.